chairaudio/ILSE/README.md

 Ilse is designed as a low cost, easy to build, but still flexible and feature rich synthesizer.
 It is based on Syntherjacks single-chip synthesizer [Totoro](https://syntherjack.net/totoro-1-ic-simple-synth/) and extends the design for voltage control on filter, oscillators and LFO.

-If you want to see the revision 1 of this repository, make sure to check out the rev1 tag with `git checkout tags/rev1`
+If you want to see the revision 1 of ILSE as a reference if you have a rev1 layout, make sure to check out the rev1 tag with `git checkout tags/rev1`

 Components: